trammell/recipe-book/susans-recipes.rst

 6 ounces bacon, diced
 1 shallot, minced (onion works just fine)
-1 1/4 cups 1/4- to 1/3-inch cubes peeled root vegetables
-(such as celery root, carrot, turnip, rutabaga, and/or butternut squash)
+1 1/4 cups 1/4- to ⅓-inch cubes peeled root vegetables (such as celery root, carrot, turnip, rutabaga, and/or butternut squash)

 Pinch of sugar